Campus Improvement Plan

 Source: PEIMS OnDataSuite Fall Dashboard

 The demographic profile of the students at Valley Oaks Elementary School has remained relatively consistent during the past three years.
 The majority of the students are White, followed by Hispanic.
-During the 2023-2024 school year, 6.8% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 10.9% Economically Disadvantaged; 16.1% At-Risk; 0.9% Immigrant; 11.2% of students were identified for special education services; and 22.1% were identified for gifted and talented services.
+During the 2024-2025 school year, 8.1% of the students were identified as Emergent Bilingual (EB); 9.2% Economically Disadvantaged; 15.2% At-Risk; 1.2% Immigrant; 13.7% of students were identified for special education services; and 20.4% were identified for gifted and talented services.

 Demographic Trends: Race/Ethnicity